algorandfoundation/algokit-beaker-default-template/README.md

 * Testing via pytest (not yet used)
 * Dependency vulnerability scanning via pip-audit (not yet used)
 * VS Code configuration (linting, formatting, breakpoint debugging)
-* dotenv (.env) file for configuration (not yet used)
+* dotenv (.env) file for configuration

 Planned (future) features:

-* Deployment and automated testing of the compiled smart contracts using TypeScript or Python
+* Automated testing of the compiled smart contracts using TypeScript or Python
 * Output stability tests of the teal output via pytest
 * CI/CD pipeline using GitHub actions